fgfl/Udemy_Typescript_2020_Course/README.md

     abstract describe(): void;
   }
   ```
-- `private constructor`'s can be used to allow only one instance of a class.
+- `private constructor`'s can be used to allow only one instance of a class making the class a **singleton class**.
 The `private` keyword makes the constructor not accessible from outside the class

   ```ts
   class AccountingDepartment extends Department {